1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 • the original arbitration agreement or a duly certified copy of the arbitration agreement; and

 • a translation of the award in one (or both) of the official languages of Hong Kong, if the award is in a different language.
-124 Section 85 of the Arbitration Ordinance.

-10.1.3 Refusal of recognition and enforcement: The grounds under which an arbitration award may be refused enforcement in Hong Kong mirror the New York Convention.
+10.1.3 Refusal of recognition and enforcement: the grounds under which an arbitration award may be refused enforcement in Hong Kong mirror the New York Convention.
 They include:

 • a party to the arbitration agreement was incapacitated;